rust-lang/book/src/ch04-01-ownership.md

 It’s the same pattern, every time: assigning something moves it, and when an owner goes out of scope, if it hasn’t been moved, it will `drop()`.

-This might seem a bit tedious, and it is.
+This might seem a bit tedious.
 What if we want to let a function use a value but not take ownership?
 It’s quite annoying that anything we pass in also needs to be passed back if we want to use it again, in addition to any data resulting from the body of the function that we might want to return as well.

-It's _possible_ to return multiple values, using a tuple, like this:
+It is possible to return multiple values using a tuple, like this:

 Filename: src/main.rs